sudonghan/media-services-dotnet-functions-integration/README.md

 We are doing this to save you from our future updates that could break your functions due to continuous integration.

-**WARNING**: If you attempt to deploy from the public samples Github repo, and not your own fork, you will see an Error during deployment with a "BadRequest" and an OAuth exception.
+**WARNING**: If you attempt to deploy from the public samples GitHub repo, and not your own fork, you will see an Error during deployment with a "BadRequest" and an OAuth exception.

 ## Questions & Help